 - 1. The student(s) must notify the building principal of the intent to distribute, in writing, at least 24 hours before distributing the material.
 No prior approval of the material is required. - 2.
 The material may be distributed at times and locations selected by the building principal, such as before the beginning or after the ending of classes at a central location inside the building. - 3.
 The building principal may impose additional requirements whenever necessary to prevent disruption, congestion, or the perception that the material is school-endorsed. - 4.
 Distribution must be done in an orderly and peaceful manner, and may not be coercive. - 5.
 The distribution must be conducted in a manner that does not cause additional work for school personnel.
 Students who distribute material are responsible for cleaning up any materials left on school grounds. - 6.
-Students must not distribute material that: - Will cause substantial disruption of the proper and orderly operation and discipline of the school or school activities; - b.
-Violates the rights of others, including but not limited to, material that is libelous, invades the privacy of others, or infringes on a copyright; - c.
-Is socially inappropriate or inappropriate due to the students' maturity level, including but not limited to, material that is obscene, pornographic, or pervasively

-- lewd and vulgar, contains indecent and vulgar language, or sexting as defined by School Board policy and Student Handbook: - d.
-Is reasonably viewed as promoting illegal drug use; or - e.
-Is primarily prepared by non-students and distributed in elementary and/or middle schools. - 7.
+Students must not distribute material that: - a.
+Will cause a material and substantial disruption of the proper and orderly operation and discipline of the school or school activities; - b.
+Violates the rights of others, including but not limited to, material that is libelous, slanderous or obscene, invades the privacy of others, or infringes on a copyright; - c.
+Is socially inappropriate or inappropriate due to the students' maturity level, including but not limited to, material that is obscene, pornographic, or pervasively lewd and vulgar, contains indecent and vulgar language, or sexting as defined by School Board policy and Student Handbook. - d.
+Is reasonably viewed as promoting illegal drug use; - e.
+Is distributed in kindergarten through 8th grade and is primary prepared by non-students, unless it is being used for school purposes. - f.
+Incites students to violate any Board policy. - 7.
 A student may use the School District's Uniform Grievance Procedure to resolve a complaint. - 8.
-Whenever these guidelines require written notification, the appropriate administrator may assist the student in preparing such notification.
+Whenever these guidelines require written notification, the appropriate administrator may assist the student in preparing such notification. - 9.
+Accessing or distributing on-campus includes accessing or distributing on school property or at school-related activities.
+A student engages in gross disobedience and misconduct and may be disciplined for: (1) accessing or distributing forbidden material, or (2) for writing, creating, or publishing such material intending for it to be accessed or distributed at school.